iatj-modpack/iatj-modpack.github.io/README.md

 <details>
   <summary>Getting an Upgrade..?</summary>

-  Tool progression requires you to use your ingots to craft plates, so instead of using ingots to make that beautiful pickaxe, you'll need to craft 3 plates.<br>
+  Tool progression requires you to use your ingots to craft plates, so instead of using ingots to make that beautiful pickaxe, you'll need to craft 3 plates (Unlesss it's made of Copper or Flint).<br>

   Every crafting recipe that would normally require ingots, now requires plates, and that includes Netherite upgrades.<br>

-  So go on, get to mining bud, this is **Mine**craft after all!
+  So go on, get to mining, this is **Mine**craft after all!
 </details>